Ravi Verma's depiction of the abduction of Sita in the Ramayana

 he had promised her years ago.
 She then asks for the exile of Rama for fourteen years and the coronation of her son Bharata.
 Dasaratha reluctantly does so, but he dies of heartbreak not long after

 Rama, Lakshmana, and Sita eventually settle into life in exile.
 Surpanakha, a sister of the demon king Ravana, is entranced by the brothers' good looks and tries to seduce them.
 Ever faithful, Rama and Lakshmana deny her advances, and the latter cuts her nose.
-When Ravana hears of this, he's of course pissed, and orders the shapeshifting demon Maricha to turn into a golden deer.
-Sita is entranced by the dear, and asks Rama to capture it for her.
+When Ravana hears of this, he's of course pissed and orders the shapeshifting demon Maricha to turn into a golden deer.
+Sita is entranced by the deer, and asks Rama to capture it for her.
 He reluctantly leaves her in Lakshmana's guard, but when Sita hears his cries of help, she convinces Lakshmana to go after him.
 Of course, it was all a distraction, as Ravana kidnaps Sita when he leaves, bringing her to the island city of Lanka, separated from the mainland by a giant ocean, and tries to force her to marry him.

 The rest of the epic describes the Roaring Rampage of Rescue